Blue Sky Laws: 50-State Securities Registration Requirements

 - Authority to impose additional requirements beyond federal law

 Critical point: A federal exemption does NOT automatically provide a state exemption.
 For example, a Reg D Rule 506(b) offering is exempt from SEC registration but still requires notice filing in every state where you sell securities.
+For a deeper analysis of how these two systems interact, see our guide on state securities registration vs. federal exemptions.
 Acquisition Stars conducts 50-state blue sky analysis for every client offering to identify all applicable state requirements.

 Despite decades of efforts to harmonize federal and state securities regulation, blue sky laws remain highly relevant: